Kokimoko4a/Recipe-Sharing-Platform/README.md

 ├── appsettings.json
 └── Startup.cs
 📸 Screenshots
-Add screenshots here for better visual representation (Optional: drag and drop .png or .jpg in GitHub)

 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.